-Such a problem what should happen to a real pro in computer technology, but unfortunately we are only human beings.
+Such a problem should not happen to a real pro in computer technology, but unfortunately we are only human beings.
 That's what made me exidentially reformate the EFI Boot Partition while installing Fedora 26 lately.
 And here is how to recover your Windows data on the EFI Boot Partition!

 You will need

 - a Windows (10) bootable USB stick or installation DVD,

 - and your EFI Boot Partition should be ok

 If all these things apply to your case, fixing the problem by recovering the data for your Windows install on the EFI Boot Partition becomes a one line command.

 Recovering the Windows data on the EFI Boot Partition